lestrance/RoyXue07/README.md

 ### 2. 🧠 ROI-Aware 3D ResNet for Chest CT Classification [[PDF]](./Region-of-Interest_Aware_3D_ResNet_for_Classification_of_COVID-19_Chest_Computerised_Tomography_Scans.pdf)

-This work proposes an ROI-aware feature enhancement block integrated into a 3D ResNet to focus on regions affected by lung infection.
+This work proposes an ROI-aware feature enhancement block integrated into a 3D ResNet, focusing on regions affected by lung infection.
 The model outperforms conventional 3D ResNets in COVID-19 CT classification by improving sensitivity to disease-relevant areas.

 **Tech stack:** PyTorch, SimpleITK, lung segmentation, attention-based pooling
 **Published in:** IEEE ACCESS (2023)

 ---

-### 3. 🛡️ Adversarial Awareness with Hand-crafted Features <span style="color:orange;">(Appears later this year at the conference)</span>
+### 3. 🛡️ Adversarial Awareness with Hand-crafted Features *(Appears later this year at the conference)*

 This paper validates the inherent robustness of hand-crafted features (especially WSN) under adversarial attacks and proposes:
 - **Adversarial Awareness Score (AAS):** A feature-discrepancy metric to detect adversarial examples.